Formative Assessment defined:

-Adapted from Council of Chief State School Officers, FAST SCASS.
+Council of Chief State Officers, FAST SCASS (2017)

-This graphic, as well as a description of the Six Attributes of the Formative Assessment/Instructional Process, is available in this Formative Assessment/Instructional Process PDF
+An extended version of this graphic, as well as a description of the Formative Assessment/Instructional Process, is available in this Applying the Formative Assessment/Instructional Process 2 PDF

-Formative Assessment is a process used by teachers and students as part of instruction that provides feedback to adjust ongoing teaching and learning to improve students’ achievement of core content.
-There is a series of modules for use by locally-facilitated collaborative learning teams.
-They have been developed to deepen teacher understanding of the attributes of the formative assessment/instructional process as defined by the Iowa Core Brief and Innovation Configuration Map.
-Each module contains a facilitator’s guide to help the local facilitator organize and structure teacher interaction with the content.
+Formative assessment is a process used by students and teachers as part of instruction that provides evidence and actionable feedback to move learning forward by (1) adjusting learning strategies, (2) adjusting goals, and/or adjusting instructional next steps to improve students’ understanding of intended disciplinary learning outcomes.
+There is a series of modules for use by locally facilitated collaborative learning teams.
+They have been developed to deepen teachers’ understanding of the attributes of the formative assessment/instructional process.
+Each module contains a facilitator’s guide to help the local facilitator organize and structure interaction with the content.

 - Learning Foundations